What Does HVAC Stand For, And How Does It Work?

 1. Thermostat Heat Generator

 The thermostat is the command center of an HVAC system.
-It allows the setting of desired temperature variables, which regulate the timings of when heating or cooling is required.
-Once the temperature strays from the set point, the thermostat sends a signal to the system on or off to maintain consistent indoor comfort.
+It allows you to set the desired temperature, which regulates when heating or cooling is needed.
+Once the indoor temperature drifts from that point, the thermostat signals the system to switch on or off, ensuring consistent comfort.
+Key components like the Thermostatic Expansion Valve (TXV) also play an important role in controlling refrigerant flow and maintaining efficiency.

 2. Heat Exchanger